- 43 shares

-Many of the LinkedIn profile headlines of potential c-suite clients I review have not been touched by human hands.
-The LinkedIn member has not changed the default headline automatically populated for this spot, based upon their current, or most recent job title.
+Many of them have not changed the default headline automatically populated for this spot, based on their current, or most recent job title.

-Not only is your headline one of the first things people will see on your profile – second to your photo – it’s the thumbprint first impression that’s carried along throughout all your LinkedIn activities, to help describe and distinguish your value.
+Your headline is also the thumbprint first impression that’s carried along throughout all your LinkedIn activities, to help describe and distinguish you from others.

-Don’t make these 3 mistakes in your LinkedIn professional headline:
+Don’t make these 3 SEO-damaging mistakes in your LinkedIn profile headline

 1. Neglecting the right keywords